FOR IMMEDIATE RELEASE

 Contact:Eric W. Boyer, Esq.

 DISMISSAL ON A PER CURIAM AFFIRMANCE ISSUED BY

 FLORIDA’S FOURTH DISTRICT COURT OF APPEAL

-ORLANDO, Florida ― Quintairos, Prieto, Wood & Boyer, P.A. attorneys Steve E. Baker, a partner in the Orlando office, Thomas A. Valdez, a partner in the Tampa office and Christina J. Shephard, an associate in the Orlando office, obtained a Dismissal in Fortunoff v.
+ORLANDO, Florida ― Quintairos, Prieto, Wood & Boyer, P.A. attorneys Steve E. Baker, a partner in the Orlando office, Thomas A. Valdez, a partner in the Tampa office, obtained a Dismissal in Fortunoff v.
 McPherson.
 The Fourth District Court of Appeal issued a per curiam affirmance of the trial court decision.
 This case was argued by the defense at the trial court level and a Motion for Summary Judgment was granted.
 This action sought to hold a home health aide liable for her failure to report that the patient was missing from his home during their appointment, so a silver alert could have been issued and prevent his death in a car collision several miles from his home.

 The Court of Appeal affirmed the order granting summary judgment on behalf of the firm’s client by demonstrating that the aide owed no legal duty, under either contract or tort law, to supervise the patient’s activities outside of the time the aide was contracted to assist him within his home.
 This is a victory for the Florida defense bar where it reaffirms that a home health aide’s duty to his or her patient is limited temporally and substantively, despite the close relationship they may share and despite the patient or patient’s family’s expectations and reliance to the contrary.